sharmavins23/terminal-site/README.md

 This project is a terminal in a website.

+## How do I add a command?

+Commands are filed away neatly in `./src/commands/`.

+To add a command:

+1. Create a new `./src/<FOLDER>/command.cmd.js` file.
+2. Add the necessary information (in alphabetical order) in `./src/meta/help.cmd.js` in the JSON object.
+3. Import the file in `./src/App.js` and add it to the `commandsList` object.

+Commands can do anything, and take in props as well (which are passed in as a singular string, that needs processed/formatted).
+Any React-based components SHOULD be embeddable within the command line, as well as images and other simple constructions.

+## To-Do

+### Refactors

+-   `help.cmd.js`needs to have additional functionality for specifying a command.
+This can be done by adding arguments into the JSON file and switching to a separate event call.
+-   Imports in `App.js` are extremely cumbersome, and could at least be splitted into a separate file and exported as a group (or possibly, just the command values that need exported could be paged and called.)
+-   Page metadata needs to be set (including Favicon, HTML meta, etc)

+### New features

+-   Add feature command for `apple.cmd.js`.
+-   Add a text-based fishing game (or possibly, a node-canvas game)
+-   Add a raytracing function
+-   Add a color theme changer/switcher (currently, app is forcibly set to material-dark)
+-   Create some form of dynamic virtual filestructure that can be modified
+-   Add basic mathematics commands

 # License TL;DR

 This project is distributed under the MIT license.
 This is a paraphrasing of a